RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 ## Usage example

-To see how to apply model comparison with PSIS-LOO-CV, we will compare the model from the beginning of the workshop that had 4 variables to the one used for the *priors*, which contained only one.
+To see how to apply model comparison with PSIS-LOO-CV, we will compare the model from the beginning of the workshop that had 4 variables to the one used for the priors, which contained only one.

 ```r
 loo(m_bayes)